tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 The easiest way for you to do this will be to [download the files](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/archive/master.zip) into a directory via the "download" link to your right.

 ## Come up with a new party name, guys.
-Or you're to be "The Southern Misfits". ;-)
+Or you're to be "The Southern Misfits"!

 ## Story Context